-If a student is experiencing a family emergency that is affecting their ability to participate in the class over a period of several days or more, a parent or guardian should contact our enrollment team at risdce@risd.edu or call 401 454-6200.
+If a student has a family emergency that affects their ability to participate for several days or more, a parent or guardian should contact our enrollment team at risdce@ risd.edu or 401 454-6200.
 Inquiries are responded to during normal business hours.
-If a student is minimally affected (missing 1-2 days of course engagement and are emotionally well) they should notify the instructor as soon as possible and make arrangements to catch up with the coursework.
+If a student is minimally affected (missing 1-2 days of course engagement and are emotionally well), notify the instructor as soon as possible and make arrangements to catch up on coursework.